pranabsarkar/pranabsarkar.github.io/README.md

 ### Education

-[Future Institute of Engineering and Management](https://futureengineering.in/), Kolkata, India - Bachelors of Technology in Information Technology.
+[Future Institute of Engineering and Management](https://futureengineering.in/), Kolkata, India - Bachelors of Technology in Information Technology - July 2015 - July 2019.

 ### Volunteer Activities